 The proposed development is a single use commercial development that scores 4 out of 15 points on ARC's Air Quality Benchmarks.
 Due to the total acreage of the development, in order to better meet ARC's Regional Development Policies and Air Quality Benchmarks, the proposed development needs to incorporate some additional uses, specifically residential uses.
-However, due to the current zoning and conditions placed on the site, residential is not allowed.
+However, to the current zoning and conditions placed on the site, residential is not allowed.
 There is existing multifamily residential along Champions Green Parkway.
 It is strongly that the proposed development includes adequate and convenient pedestrian and bicycle access to the proposed development from the existing residential along Champions Green Parkway.
+ARC requests written confirmation such pedestrian measures will be taken either through a written statement or detailed pedestrian plan of the area including the residential area along Champions Green Parkway.

 The proposed commercial development is located in an area dominated by residential uses.
-Given the proximity of existing nearby residential uses, the proposed development will provide retail services and needs within walking distances to the residential community.
+Given the proximity of existing nearby residential uses and will provide retail services and needs within walking distances to the residential community.
 The site plan should adequately address the surrounding residential areas by protecting residential viewsheds through buffering and creative landscaping.